 If your credit score improves, you may qualify for a better loan or have the option to refinance your debt at a lower rate or for a longer term, drastically lowering your monthly payments.

-Types of small business loans for each credit score
+Types of small business financing for each credit score

 |Type of financing||Type of credit|